 ...the free tool that analyses your page loading speed including recommendations to make your page lightning fast.

-...why size matters when it comes to page loading speed so that your page visitors won’t jump ship before they even reach your website.
+...why image file size matters when it comes to page loading speed.

 Are you subscribed to my YouTube channel?